Submit or revise a policy

 - Who was consulted in drafting the policy (departments, names/titles)

-- Who the policy will impact (students, staff, faculty, contractors, visitors, etc.)
+- Who the policy will affect (students, staff, faculty, contractors, visitors, etc.)

 - Plan for publicizing/communicating the policy (who needs to know, and how will you alert them)